ShZil/network-utilities/Scanner/README.md

 I hope you've had a great time reading this,
 I certainly had the best type constructing and programming this.
 Goodbye, and lastly, goodnight!

+[07:59] Added more diagrams to complete the portfolio.
+My guesses as to page count (200 before code, 350 with code) turned out pretty accurate (197 without, 351 with).
+Gonna slightly off that with the diagrams but it's still impressive.

+[08:12] Added the diagrams.